kholland1/chemstep-development/README.md

-2. Make edits as needed.
+2. Make edits to the code as needed.
 Most changes will likely take place in `algo.py` or `search_job.py`.
+Ideally your changes should be linked to a parameter passed to the main CSAlgo object so that we can try multiple different values.
+The default behavior if your new parameter is not passed should always be to run the algorithm as it currently exists.

-3. Track changes you make in the comments section of the Issue.
+3. Track major changes you make in the comments section of the Issue.

 **Running ChemSTEP on Wynton**